-1. Aim of abstract/paper
+Aim of abstract/paper

-The aim of this study was to analyse the relationship of National Governing Bodies (NGBs) and community sport clubs in the process of policy implementation of Sport England's generic Clubmark framework (a quality mark accreditation).
+The aim of this study was to analyse the strategies of National Governing Bodies (NGBs) and voluntary sport clubs (VSCs) in the process of policy implementation of Sport England's generic Clubmark framework (a quality mark accreditation).
 Within the overarching Clubmark framework, other policies (such as safeguarding) that must be adopted by clubs working towards the accreditation (or re-accreditation) standard were also examined.